MattOstgard/compresh/README.md

 A refreshingly easy WebGL image compression tool.

 ### What it is?
 Compresh makes converting to device specific GPU compressed image formats drag-and-drop easy.
-GPU compressed images allow more textures in memory at once than regular image formats like jpg or png at close to the same download size (assuming the server is setup to gzip files).
+GPU compressed images allow more textures in memory at once than regular image formats like jpg or png, at close to the same download size (assuming the server is setup to auto gzip files).
 Compresh is currently in alpha and has limited options.

 ### Why Compresh?
-Compressing to different webgl texture formats requires an artist to install multiple tools and learn more options than are really necessary in most cases.
-Compresh tries to simplify that process to make the conversion process quick and easy so artists can get back to doing what they love rather than doing a bunch of busy work.
+Compressing to different webgl texture formats requires an artist to install multiple tools, for multiple formats, which are different depending on the device platform, and with a plethora of options.
+Compresh tries to simplify that process to make the conversion process quick and easy, creating all necessary formats for different devices with appropriate options depending on the supplied images, so artists can get back to doing what they love rather than doing a bunch of busy work.

 ### Install Instructions
 - Download [builds/compresh_osx.tar.gz](https://github.com/MattOstgard/compresh/blob/master/builds/compresh_osx.tar.gz?raw=true)